 Ultimately, I want to positively contribute to the work being done by patient groups, people living with rare diseases and their families to improve and influence the services that affect them.
 Primarily, my role will involve supporting the work of the All Party Parliamentary Group on Rare, Genetic and Undiagnosed conditions, contributing to our existing projects on access to medicines for rare diseases and transitions between healthcare settings.
 Alongside this I will be editing the Rare Disease UK blog and managing the Rare Disease UK social media, so I’m always keen to hear from anyone who wants to share their experiences!

 Outside of work, I am an avid cyclist (although I’m still trying to get to grips with navigating London’s one-way streets).
 I also enjoy reading, watching Netflix and am a big nerd when it comes to keeping up-to-date with UK politics.

-I’m really looking forward to getting to know more of you on social media, and if you are interested in writing your own blog or sharing your story, please do drop me an e-mail at [email protected], or send me a tweet via @RareDiseaseUK.
+I’m really looking forward to getting to know more of you on social media, and if you are interested in writing your own blog or sharing your story, please do drop me an e-mail at [email protected]create new email, or send me a tweet via @RareDiseaseUK.